Devex/elasticsearch-beanstalk/README.md

  - VPC ID
  - VPC Subnets, might be different for EC2 instances and ELB
  - VPC Security Groups
- - You will need to have capcom from [Poka-yoke's spaceflight](https://github.com/poka-yoke/spaceflight) installed.

 ## Deployment